Year 6 – Cookley Sebright Primary School

 There will be Year 5/6 statutory spellings coming home for you and your child to regularly refer to.
 These are spellings that the government expect your children to know by the time that SATs come around in May.
 As a school, we will be following the No Nonsense Spelling programme.

-We follow the National Curriculum for Mathematics.
+We follow Busy Ant for Mathematics using a mastery approach.
 The standards are high and we will have high expectations of the children.
 It is important that those times tables are secure and recall is speedy, as this will help the children greatly with their arithmetic and they really do fall into most areas of Mathematics.
-Any support you can give your child in practicing these at home will be greatly beneficial and much appreciated.
+Any support you can give your child in practising these at home will be greatly beneficial and much appreciated.

 Children are expected to read each evening, even if it is for only a few minutes.
 Please remember to sign your children’s diary when you have listened to them read.
 Please also use this diary to convey any messages to us if you are unable to catch us in the morning or after school.